OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    incorrect port address in os2ldr.ini.

    [[Loading]] message should be red in this mode.
-If it is green, then you have missed and are too slow :)
+If it is green, then you have missed and too slow :)

+ * F10 key in the start menu resets console mode to default 80x25 in the BIOS hosted version and default console the UEFI version.

   =======================================================================
    7. QSINIT boot details.